 Phase of Construction/Timing of Installation: Throughout all phases of construction.

 Describe: Street sweeping is needed as construction vehicles track dirt onto the road.

 How to Maintain: The streets will need to be swept as sediment is observed.
+Design Specifications and Drawings: Please refer to Appendix H.

 Manage Stockpiles